wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.V.10

 <p class=fip id=p10>
-10.&emsp;Charity is a way of looking at another as if he had already gone far beyond his actual accomplishments in time.
+10. Charity is a way of looking at another as if he had already gone far beyond his actual accomplishments in time.
 ²Since his own thinking is faulty he cannot see the Atonement for himself, or he would have no need of charity.
 3The charity that is accorded him is both an acknowledgment that he needs help, and a recognition that he will accept it.
 ⁴Both of these perceptions clearly imply their dependence on time, making it apparent that charity still lies within the limitations of this world.